 You often see this phrase and as we all know, even though this is not logical, there are people who can be persuaded by it.
 They thought a first-hand experience was the sole indicator and it’s all ‘black and white’.

-Trying all the religions in India by the first-hand experience gives him a good position where he can answer their questions and vice versa.
+Trying all the religions in India by first-hand experience gives him a good position where he can answer their questions and vice versa.
 Because of his ability to question organized religions with no qualms, he became popular.
-He continued questioning organized religions such as why they getting money from poor people, while their holiness is getting wealthy.
-Pointing out the hypocrisy that still prevalent today.
-As we all know, it was really difficult to persuade a significant number of people when it comes to their beliefs.
+He continued questioning organized religions such as why they get money from poor people, while their holiness is getting wealthy.
+Pointing out the hypocrisy that is still prevalent today.
+As we all know, it is really difficult to persuade a significant number of people when it comes to their beliefs.
 It’s like telling them that you believe in something you’ve been believing all your life was a lie.

 Tipsy is no ordinary species.
 He’s asking the right questions that need to be asked.
 He can easily catch up because he can save files instantly like a computer.
 Scenes are so smooth and able to deliver the answers to whatever questions he had.
 An on-point conversation between characters.
 Scripts were eloquently written, well-executed by the actors, and it never gets too preachy.
 And as par for the course, If it’s from Hirani’s, you’ll always definitely enjoy the songs and dances.
 I’m awed by how this film made a heavily controversial topic so light – delicious toppings of humour – the dancing cars, the condom joke, the blood in a stone, and more.
 See all the fun and watch it.